Liquidation & Auto-Deleveraging (ADL)

 6. Bad debt

-After PnL and fee settlement, if the user’s margin is negative the absolute value is bad debt.
-The margin is floored to zero and the bad debt is subtracted from the insurance fund:
+After PnL and fee settlement, if the user’s equity is negative the absolute value is bad debt.
+The account is topped up to exactly zero equity — the bad debt is credited to the user’s margin — and the same amount is subtracted from the insurance fund:

 The insurance fund may go negative.
 A negative insurance fund represents unresolved bad debt — future liquidation fees will replenish it.

-Note: when positions are fully ADL’d at the bankruptcy price, the user’s equity is zeroed by construction.
+Note: when an insolvent account’s positions are fully ADL’d at their bankruptcy prices — each computed from the account’s equity at the moment that position is processed — the user’s equity is zeroed by construction.
 Bad debt from ADL fills is therefore zero.
-Bad debt arises only from book fills at prices worse than the bankruptcy price (e.g., thin order books with deep bids/asks far from oracle).
+Bad debt arises only from book fills at prices worse than the bankruptcy price (e.g., thin order books with deep bids/asks far from oracle); see Example 4.

 7. Insurance fund